Julian N. Frisbie: Later career

 Colonel Frisbie was assigned back to his well-known 1st Marine Division in June 1945.
-He was appointed commanding officer of the 5th Marine Regiment on June 25 and led his regiment to Tientsin, China.
+He was appointed commanding officer of the 5th Marine Regiment on June 25 and led his regiment to Tianjin, China.
 For his part in the occupation of North China, Frisbie was decorated with the Legion of Merit and Commendation Medal by the army and with Order of the Cloud and Banner, 5th Grade by the Government of Republic of China.

 He commanded 5th Marines until October 15, 1945, when he was transferred to the staff of 1st Marine Division and appointed its chief of staff.
 Frisbie returned to 5th Marines on July 16, 1946, and commanded this regiment until the end of May 1947, when it was ordered to Guam and reassigned to 1st Provisional Marine Brigade under the command of Brigadier General Edward A. Craig.
 Frisbie was subsequently appointed 1st Brigade chief of staff on June 1, 1947.

 After spending almost three months in this capacity, Frisbie returned to the United States in August 1947 and was appointed commanding officer of the Portsmouth Naval Disciplinary Barracks.
 He finally retired from the Marine Corps on November 1, 1948, and was advanced to the rank of brigadier general on the retired list for having been specially commended in combat.